CHANGE. . .

 My work often develops through long-term projects rooted in observation and the passage of time.
 Whether recording the changing sky above Portsmouth, painting the seasonal life of a garden, or exploring the rhythms of the sea, each project begins with sustained looking and a curiosity about how light, weather and atmosphere shape our experience of place.

 The projects presented here reflect different aspects of that continuing enquiry.
-Weather explores the ever-changing skies above the city; The Garden Paintings focus on an intimate landscape observed through the seasons; and Time & Tide returns to the maritime subjects that have informed much of my life as a sailor and artist.
+The Southsea Weather Project explores the ever-changing skies above the city; The Garden Paintings focus on an intimate landscape observed through the seasons; and Time & Tide returns to the maritime subjects that have informed much of my life as a sailor and artist.

-WEATHER WATCHING has been a lifelong obsession.
 As a schoolboy, I was the school meteorologist, recording rainfall, temperatures, wind strength and direction and most importantly barometric pressure.
 I also recorded cloud cover and type and this has become a daily routine.
-Looking and recoding is what artist do and it’s engrained in my genes.
+Looking and recording is essentially what artists do – the good ones add poetry or a particular spin.

 I am not a photographer.
 I am an artist who takes photos.
-The majority are either captured with an iPhone or iPad.
+The majority are captured with an iPhone or iPad.
 For me photography is visual research for drawings, linocuts or paintings .

-As part of my LSIAD, three year course in graphic design, I spent a couple of days a week learning the basics of documentary, studio photography and processing.
+As part of my, three year course in graphic design, I spent a couple of days a week learning the basics of documentary, studio photography and processing.
 I enjoyed the subject at art college and throughout my life, I have documented the world around me.
 Since those heady days of the late 60’s and early 70’s photography has changed immeasurably – now it is more sophisticated and with the advent of digital photography and smart phones it has captured the imagination of an entire generation and made photographers of us all.

 Project 2.
 Time and Tide